Embitter – Orwellian 2018

 Orwell's dystopian vision is still a driving influence in hardcore and metal bands

-Members of renowned Polish hardcore outfits like Incitement, Outbound, Street Lights, and the mighty Heatseeker play in this band, so we know this demo will not be a let down.
+Members of renowned Polish hardcore outfits like Incitement, Outbound, Street Lights, and the mighty Heatseeker play in this band, so we know this won’t be a let down.

 In short, this demo is a powerful, bold and meaningful hardcore record.
-The scene in Poland is in a great shape and Embitter are working on a full-length to be released by the end of the year.
+The scene in Poland is in a great shape and Embitter are working on a full-length to be released at some point in time.
 The new record will continue covering mostly political topics as those are the fuel of our turbulent times.